Fleid/fleid.github.io/_posts/2020-01-24-azure-devops-keyvault.md

 ## TL/DR

-Here are the wirings that work, see below for details on each syntax:
+Here are the syntaxes that work, see below for details on each syntax:

 ![Schema of the available options](https://github.com/Fleid/fleid.github.io/blob/master/_posts/202001_azure_devops_keyvault/recap.png?raw=true)